 This pair of bald eagles lives at our Fort St. Vrain Station in Platteville, Colorado.
 Their 6-foot-wide by 5-foot-deep nest sits high in a cottonwood tree near the plant.
-Eagles return to the nest in the fall and conduct nesting activities from about February to June.
-The nest has been active for years, with the Colorado Division of Wildlife banding young birds at the nest site each spring.
+Eagles return to the nest in the fall and conduct nesting activities from about January to July.
+The nest has been active for years, and went online in 2003.
 Learn more about the history of this nest, including nest record information.

 Interested in corresponding with other Bird Cam viewers?
 Join the BirdCam Forum available through the Raptor Resource Project.